Phate6660/rsPhate/README.md

 ## Notes

+- `embed`: Image link is optional, it will be replaced with a 1px transparent image if not supplied, so it'll be like it's not even there.
 - `fortune`: Potentially NSFW and offensive fortunes are *enabled*, use at your own risk.
 - `math`: Operation refers to `multiply`/`divide`/`add`/`subtract`.
 Example: `^math add,1,1` will make the bot reply with `2`.
 - `iv`: Requires `youtube-dl`.
 Example: `^iv type o negative dead again` will cause the bot to reply with an invidio link to the full album.